wilsonmar/oss-perf/README.md

       OAuth1 which involves mutual exchange of public keys.

-   Network traffic emulation scripts can call **API (Application Programming Interfaces)** which "headless" programs (with no UI for users) communicate with other servers.
+   Network traffic emulation scripts can call **API (Application Programming Interfaces)** which "headless" programs communicate with each other (with no UI for human users).

 <a name="TheAnnoyance">